felixkoerber/Python_For_Psychologists_25-26/lecture/setup.md

 # Setup for the course

-There are a few things you need to get working on your machine in order to follow this course.
+There are a few things you need to get working on your computer in order to follow this course.
 However, don't worry as it's all gonna be [open source](), won't require a lot of storage and will be explained in detail.

 Some parts and section of this course will be executable via `cloud computing` (click on the small rocket at the top right of the webpage to start [binder](https://mybinder.org/)), which mainly serves the puprose of making the lessons nice and easy to follow in an interactive manner.
 Although in general getting `Python` & friends to work reliably on your machine is going to be very beneficial.
-This holds true for the course and especially beyond.
-The following tools focusing open and reproducible (neuro-/data science) will therefore not only be necessary for this course, but are curated in a way that you can build your "everyday" research workflow around them.
+This holds true for the course but also beyond.
+The following tools focusing on open and reproducible (neuro-/data-) science) will therefore not only be necessary for this course, but may allow you to build your "everyday" research workflow around them, for example when writing your Master's thesis.
 This even applies if you won't continue with `python` (I certainly hope you do) and instead work with `R` (of course also cool), `matlab` (weeeeeeeell...) or what have you.

 You'll find the (hopefully) comprehensive set of install instructions below.
-While not all of them might be totally necessary for the course, they all will help you a great deal going further and are especially useful/needed if we have to hold the course virtually due to the COVID-19 pandemic.
+While not all of them might be totally necessary for the course, they all will help you a great deal.

 Don't worry, you got this!